web

 For weather-related service alerts, sign up for Notify NYC or follow @CitiBikeNYC on X (formerly known as Twitter).
 You can also visit the Citi Bike page for updates.

-Collection status updates are also available on NYC311 Online@NYC311 on X (formerly known as Twitter), or the NYC311 App.
+Collection status updates are available on NYC311 Online@NYC311 on X (formerly known as Twitter), or the NYC311 App.

 Was this information helpful?
 Yes No